arlionn/stata-pyforest/README.md

 * Load dataset of flowers
 use http://www.stata-press.com/data/r10/iris.dta, clear

-* Training sample: generate indicator variable = 1 if member of training dataset (approx. half dataset randomly drawn), =0 otherwise generate training_sample = runiform()<0.5
+* Mark about half of the observations as our training sample generate training_sample = runiform()<0.5

-* Run a random forest classification model on the training sample and obtain predictions with post-estimation 'predict' command pyforest iris seplen sepwid petlen petwid, type(classify) training(training_sample) predict iris_predicted
+* Run a random forest classification model on the training sample and obtain predictions with post-estimation 'predict' command pyforest iris seplen sepwid petlen petwid, type(classify) training(training_sample)

+* Generate predictions for iris from the model above predict iris_predicted

 * We can also use 'if' to specify the training sample, although then pyforest will not give you out-of-sample fit statistics